-Join the editorial staff of The Lion's Tale or Fountain Spray.
-Provide work assignments to student staff member regarding the general operation of the publication, layout and design, editing and proofreading, news coverage, or other items of interest.
-Planned, supervised, and evaluated by the publication faculty moderator.
+Students enrolled in Student Publications Practicum are editorial staff members of The Lion's Tale or Fountain Spray.
+Students will provide work assignments to student staff members.
+Assignments may include the general operation of the publication, layout and design, editing and proofreading, news coverage or other items of interest.
+The experience will be supervised by the publication faculty moderator in designing and evaluating the student's experience.
 Minimum of 40 hours for each semester hour of credit.
-By arrangement.
-Prerequisites: With approval of faculty moderator.
+By arrangement with approval of faculty moderator.
 Repeatable up to 3 credits.
 Pass/Fail.